 Dos and Don’ts When Choosing a Window Treatment

 Pulliam recommends choosing window treatments that you love, instead of selecting something that is trending at the moment.
 “You will be the one to look at it every day, so make sure that it is something that you will enjoy,” he says.
 “Also, consider not only how the treatment looks, but how it is going to function and meet your needs for the room.”
 Pulliam says this means you should consider factors including privacy, light control and insulation.

 “When choosing blinds, go for a wider slat.
 No mini-blinds.
 Look for 2.5″ slats on your blinds to maximize view, light and ease of cleaning,” recommends King.
 “Stay away from heavy draperies.
 They’re not as in right now, and are also hard to automate and motorize.”

-Marcotte advises consumers to consider organic and textural elements like a woven or matchstick blind.
+Marcotte advises consumers to consider organic and textural elements like woven or matchstick blinds.
 “These are lovely alone with or without lining (depending on privacy needs), but you could also have a layer of drapes over the top, as well.”
 She adds that neutral linen drapes are timeless.
 “They’re classic and can be decorated around over the years and have a more calming effect.”
-Another option is sheers.
+Another option for your window treatments is sheers.
 “They come in a variety of subtle patterns now and are not your ‘grandma’s sheers.’
 They can be stylish and still allow light in, where privacy and blackout are not necessary,” Marcotte says.